ZivaVatra/flac2all/README.md

 Version5 is the new release of flac2all.
 The decision to bump up a version number was primarily driven by the move to python3.
 Python2 is scheduled to be EOL after the 1st January 2020, and a lot of distros are already defaulting to python3 as the system Python interpreter.
 Rather than hold two versions of "version4", one for py2 and one for py3, it made more sense to bump the version number (thats what they are there for, after all).

 Following on from my tradition of adding at least one major feature in major version upgrades.
 Version5 has the following new features:
-* Support for 72 new codecs via ffmpeg
+* Support for ~72 new codecs via ffmpeg.
+Actual number of codecs subject to change based on what version of ffmpeg you have installed, and what options it is compiled with
 * support for network distributed transcoding via ZeroMQ.
 This allows you to launch a single flac2all "master" on a machine, and then have flac2all "workers" running on other machines connect to it over a TCP connection.
 In other words, you can delegrate encoding tasks to multiple computers, each with multiple cores.
-For more details see the "Usage: clustering" section.
+For more details see the Usage->clustering section.

 Note that the clustering function is optional, and flac2all will still work in the original way if ZeroMQ (and its python bindings) are not installed.
 As such we have not placed a hard dependency on ZeroMQ.
 This may change in future (e.g. if we decide to abandon the old logic and make everything ZeroMQ based internally).